 2.1.
 Animals and Experimental Design

-The study was conducted over two consecutive lactation years (2023-24 and 2024-25).
+The study was conducted over two consecutive years (2023-24 and 2024-25).
 Crossbred dairy cows in mid-lactation were screened for subclinical mastitis.
 Using the TANUCHEK SCC on-farm test, 20 animals per year with a somatic cell count greater than 200,000 cells/mL were selected.
-Each year, the selected animals were randomly allocated into two groups: a Treatment group (n=10) and a Control group (n=10).
+For the specified year, the selected animals were randomly allocated into two groups: Treatment group (n=10) and Control group (n=10).

 2.2.
 Diagnostic and Intervention Protocol

 The diagnosis of subclinical mastitis was conducted using the TANUCHEK SCC test kit.
 Briefly, a 0.01 mL milk sample was collected aseptically and added to a reagent tube containing a somatic cell lysing agent.
 This was followed by the addition of three drops of the proprietary enhancer solution.
 The mixture was vortexed for five seconds to ensure homogeneity and subsequently incubated at a constant ambient temperature of 25°C for a period of 30 minutes to allow for complete colorimetric development.
-The final color intensity was then visually compared against the manufacturer’s standardized color chart to estimate the somatic cell count (SCC) in lakh cells per milliliter (× 10^5 cells/mL), with readings corresponding to specific diagnostic thresholds for udder health status.
-For the intervention, animals assigned to the Treatment group (n=45) received a uniform application of TANUVAS Teat Protect spray, covering all four teats and the lower udder surface, immediately after each milking session.
+The final color intensity was then visually compared against the manufacturer’s standardized color chart to estimate the somatic cell count (SCC) in lakh cells per millilitre (× 105 cells/mL).
+The readings were obtained corresponding to specific diagnostic thresholds for udder health status.
+For the intervention, animals assigned to the treatment group (n=45) received a uniform application of TANUVAS Teat Protect spray, covering all four teats and the lower udder surface, immediately after each milking session.
 This regimen was maintained for a continuous period of six weeks.
-In contrast, animals in the Control group (n=45) received no post-milking topical treatment, following standard herd management practices without the test intervention (Figure 1 & 2).
+In contrast, animals in the Control group (n=45) did not receive any post-milking topical treatment.
+They were managed according to standard herd management practices without the test intervention (Figure 1 & 2).

 2.3.
 Data Collection and Economic Analysis

 To evaluate the intervention's impact on productivity and economic viability, key performance and financial metrics were systematically recorded and calculated.
-Milk yield, measured in liters per day (L/day), and somatic cell count (SCC), expressed in lakh cells per milliliter (× 10^5 cells/mL), were obtained for all enrolled animals at two time points: the study initiation (Day 0) and its conclusion (Week 6).
+Milk yield, measured in liters per day (L/day), and somatic cell count (SCC), expressed in lakh cells per milliliter (× 105 cells/mL), were obtained for all enrolled animals at two time points: the study initiation (Day 0) and its conclusion (Week 6).
 For economic analysis, the gross cost per animal was calculated by summing all inputs, with the cost of the teat spray as the primary intervention expense.
 Gross returns were derived by multiplying the total milk yield per animal over the period by the prevailing local milk price.
 Net return was subsequently determined by subtracting the gross cost from the gross returns.
-Finally, the benefit-cost ratio (BCR) was computed as the quotient of gross returns divided by gross cost, providing a standardized metric of economic efficiency for each treatment and control group.
+Finally, the benefit-cost ratio (BCR) was computed as the quotient of gross returns divided by gross cost, providing a standardized metric of economic efficiency for treatment and control group.

 2.4.
 Statistical Analysis